MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 ## Surface driver and firmware lifecycle period

-The following table lists the release date and end-of-servicing date for each Surface device with a defined Driver and Firmware Lifecycle policy:
+The following table shows the release and end-of-servicing dates for each Surface device with a defined driver and firmware lifecycle policy:

 | Surface device                         | Release date        | End-of-servicing date for firmware & drivers |
 | -------------------------------------- | ------------------- | -------------------------------------------- |